 Ever felt like Adda in A Bug’s Life—multi-tasking, running around frantically, but in circles?

 Each moment counts.
 And each moment counts for us, when we’re with them.
-Our mothering is less about all the busyness, and more about our child’s business.
-Sometimes I think we do less “for” our young children, and do more “with” them.
+Our mothering is less about all the busyness, and more about our child’s busyness.
+Sometimes I think we should do less “for” our young children, and do more “with” them.
 It takes time, not just quality time here and there, as the myth goes.

 It takes consistent time.